goc-development/btf-bugtracker/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: '[FEATURE] Add FEATURE NAME'
 labels: feature-request
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Describe the feature want implemended**
+A clear and concise description of what you want to happen.

-A clear and concise description of what the problem is.
+**Explain why you want this added and how it would improve the game** A clear and concise description of what the reasoning is.
 Ex.
-I'm always frustrated when [...]
+I'm always frustrated when [...] so you should add [...] to make it better.

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+**Provide Sources**
+Provide good sources of what your idea is (Images, Videos, Links)